fairlearn/fairlearn/docs/faq.rst

 .. topic:: General Fairness Questions

+    1. Where can I learn more about machine learning?

-    1. Where can I learn more about fairness in machine learning
+    1. Where can I learn more about fairness in machine learning?

        There are a variety of sources.
 For a high level overview, see books such as:
             * Weapons of Math Destruction